christinejyeon/everyday-practice/README.md

 # everyday-practice

-Sample codes written with Python, R, and SQL
+Sample codes written in Python, R, and SQL